traylz/gmail-integration/README.md

 * `gmail.imap.disable_ssl_checks` - this should always be false for prod, only used for functional tests to connect to embedded IMAP server.

 ### Database
+Database is migrated using Flyway on application start.
 Database schema is the following:
 ```sql
 CREATE TABLE emails
 (